emircantasciogluu/java101/README.md

   Example:
   Input: `9`
   Output: `0 1 1 2 3 5 8 13 21`

+- **Project26PalindromNumber**
+  A Java program that checks whether a given number is a **palindrome** using a method.
+    - A palindrome number is the same when read forwards or backwards (e.g., 121, 242).
+    - The program defines a method `isPalindrom(int number)` which:
+        - Reverses the digits of the given number.
+        - Compares the reversed number with the original.
+        - Returns `true` if they are equal, otherwise `false`.
+    - The result is printed in the `main` method.

+  Example:
+  Input: `242`
+  Output: `true`

 ## 🚀 How to Run

 1. Clone the repository: